 I’m a local historian and heritage advocate focused on Stoke Newington, a historic area in the London Borough of Hackney.
-I research, document and share the story of this ancient parish in north London, first recorded in 1086.
-It was a Metropolitan London Borough from 1900 until 1965, when it became part of the modern London Borough of Hackney.
+Through research, public talks, social media (Instagram, Facebook), oral history projects and community engagement, I document, preserve and share the story of this ancient parish in north London, first recorded in 1086.
+It was a Metropolitan Borough from 1900 until 1965, when it became part of the modern London Borough of Hackney.

 For speaking enquiries or local history questions, get in touch.